 - Braces/Invisalign are not treatment for moderate/severe Jaw Joint Damage

-- TMJ damage requires stability before orthodontist can position teeth
+- TMD damage requires stability before orthodontist can position teeth

 - Ortho Retainers resist mild-moderate grind-clench, but destructive grinders need Orthotic

 Orthodontics refers to brackets, braces, Invisalgn, and or orthognathic surgery to reposition teeth to be in harmony –function--esthetics with “all” oral structures.

 If braces are implemented on mod to sev TMD case, the jaw joint pain increases and may even displace disc causing restricted opening (complete displace disc).